What is Text Analysis?

 NPS is the result of asking customers how likely they are to recommend a product and service.

-As useful as this score is, a numerical rating alone won’t give you the information needed to then take action that will improve CX at a large scale.
+Although this score is useful, a numerical rating alone won’t provide the complete information needed.
+You need more details to take action that will improve CX on a large scale.

-To get a deeper level understanding of how customers are feeling about your product or service, providing them an opportunity to write out their feedback is where text analysis comes in handy.
+To gain a deeper understanding of how customers feel about your product or service, provide them with an opportunity to write out their feedback.
+Text analysis then comes in handy to interpret and analyze this feedback.

-If your survey questions are well designed, there should be an appropriate response for each survey taker for all required questions.
+Design your survey questions well to ensure an appropriate response for each survey taker in all required questions.

-To achieve this, oftentimes an “other-specify” open text field is required.
+You often need an “other-specify” open text field to achieve this.
 This is the option that they will choose if none of the other answer options apply to them.
-With an “other, specify” option respondents will be able to provide contextual explanations of why the provided options did not apply to them.
+The “other, specify” option allows respondents to provide contextual explanations.
+They can explain why the provided options did not apply to them.

 In the example below, the survey question asks what additional features would make customers more satisfied with a product.
-The survey designer has included an “other, specify” textbox for respondents to provide additional features to the ones provided in the existing answer options.
+The survey designer included an “other, specify” textbox.
+This allows respondents to provide additional features beyond the ones listed in the existing answer options.

-This strategy allows researchers to continually increase the effectiveness of their ongoing surveys, and gather data that may have never been uncovered otherwise.
+This strategy allows researchers to continuously enhance the effectiveness of their ongoing surveys.
+It also helps them gather data that might otherwise remain undiscovered.

 What Survey Question Types Are Compatible with Text Analysis?